 Apart from its primary effect on diabetes, Berberine is also proposed to have potential as a therapeutic agent for lipid-lowering.
 In many pilot studies conducted on human and animal models, berberine reduced serum cholesterol, triglycerides and LDL-C.4 Further studies prove Berberine to be effective in conditions like diarrhea, digestive disorders, and gastroenteritis.
 6

 What we can say about Berberine, is that we have just explored the tip of the iceberg while the depth of the ocean remains untouched.
-With more and more clinical research proving the efficacy of this wonder drug, Berberine can be well become an alternative to conventional diabetic drugs in the future.
+With more and more clinical research suggesting benefits and proving the efficacy of this wonder drug, Berberine can be well become an alternative to conventional diabetic drugs in the future.